marcusanthonylorenzo/open-ai-chatbot/README.md

 ##### **My primary objectives** were:
 - To practice the best coding conventions to my knowledge...having only learnt for the last 6 months.
-- To keep variables tightly scoped, writing the cleanest code I can.
+- Practice TDD on business logic.
 - To store JSON response objects into a variable, to save API call limits.
 - To account for the possibility of this project scaling to a high-volume (many people start to code without considering the trail of data that get tangled up over time).
+- To keep variables tightly scoped, writing the cleanest code I can.

 ---